tnichols217/notes/College/Additional Questions.md

 5. What brings you joy?* (50 words)

 > [!para]
-> Being able to serve and benefit other people brings me joy.
-For example, when I went on a mission trip to Perak to the indigenous to help teach them English and coding, it brought me joy because I felt like I made a difference and bettered other people.
+> Being able to serve, make an impact or benefit other people brings me joy.
+For example, teaching the children and helping out the community in the indigenous villages brought me joy.
+I will be truly joyful when I hear that the boy I have been coaching passes his GED.

 6. What song represents the soundtrack of your life at this moment?* (50 words)

 > [!para]
 > 100 Bad Days by AJR
 >
-> The song talks about bad things in the past can be seen in a good light no matter what.
-Even though life is stressful for me at the moment, I know that no matter what I can look at it in a positive light.
+> The song talks about how challenges in life can have positive outcomes.
+I see challenges as a trial and I’ll come out stronger.
+Father just came out of surgery from an accident.
+I stayed home to care for him, a blessing spending time with him.

 # Columbia University
 ## Writing Supplement